lbrclbrc/my_coin/whitepaper_draft.md

 - Intuitively:
   - The nullifier is an “identity fingerprint” of the note that does not include the amount;
   - If the same nullifier appears on chain a second time, it signals an attempt to spend the same note twice, and the transaction can be rejected.

-The old AC value `AC_old` is not a public input; it appears only inside the ZK circuit (recomputed from the note’s internal fields).

 ---